Goldendoodle Breeders Blog Banner

 Key Takeaways

-• GANA (Goldendoodle Association of North America) certification is the gold standard for identifying reputable goldendoodle breeders
+• GANA (Goldendoodle Association of North America) certification is one of the strongest starting points for identifying reputable goldendoodle breeders

-• Ethical breeders prioritize health testing, transparency, and provide ongoing post-adoption support
+• Ethical breeders prioritize health testing, transparency, and ongoing post-adoption support

-• Always verify health clearances for both parent dogs and request to meet the breeding dogs in person
+• Always verify health clearances for both parent dogs and ask detailed questions before placing a deposit

 Understanding Goldendoodle Breeding Standards